March 25, 2019

 To join, you must reside in the United States, Australia, Canada, New Zealand, Ireland, South Africa, or the United Kingdom.
 You'll start by creating a profile and taking a writing test.
 Experts will then verify your expertise and proficiency before connecting you with potential writing gigs.

 Whether you want to make some extra money or turn writing into a full-time career, freelance sites can help you find the work you're looking for.
 Job boards are a great place to find and apply for opportunities.
 Marketplaces also feature built-in payment management systems so you never worry about invoicing or missing a payment.
+These freelancing websites are also great resources for people who are looking to hire freelancers to get work done.

 Writing agencies like The Writer Finder help connect freelance writers with businesses looking for content creation.
 These agencies keep your data on file and reach out periodically with new opportunities, making sure you always know when a new opportunity fits your skill set.